Medhat16/Algorithms-blog/reduce.md

 ### 4. Notation as a tool of thought [^5]

-to fully appreciate the reduce funtion, let's get away from the long words and different names, and let's focus on the idea of reduction, and let's introduce a new language called APL. in APL every thing is an vector/array for example
+to fully appreciate the reduce function, let's get away from the long words and different names, and let's focus on the idea of reduction, and let's introduce a new language called APL. in APL everything is a vector/array for example
 ```apl
 	1 2 3 4 5 6
 ```